danhans42/nxflash/README.md

 4. On your machine upload your rom eg. nxflash.py -rd /dev/ttyS0 actionreplaydump.bin
 5. Once it has successfully downloaded, NXFLASH will return to the main menu.

-## Limitations

-* There is NO CRC/CHECKSUM/VERIFICATION

-Currently there are no CRC checks on transmitted/received data and the protocol is very simple.
-In testing I never once had an issue with transmission errors, but just be careful and ensure you have other means to flash as a contingency.

-* ROM/BIOS Download

-Currently, no matter what flash EEPROM your cart is fitted with nxflash will always download a full 512k.
-You can then trim this down.
-I will address this in future versions.
-BIOS download is always 512k

-## EEPROM Support
+## Supported EEPROMs

 NXFLASH supports the full set of EEPROMs that were supported by the last version of xflash.
+This list below will (hopefully) grow and new parts will be added to the list along with the corresponding version number support commenced from.

 Manufacturer|Model|Size|Added?
 ------------|-----|----|------